-Data is acquired at the rising and falling edge of CLK+ (pin 10) and the digital equivalent of that data is available at the digital outputs 13 input clock cycles later for the Dd output bus, 13.5 input clock cycles later for Dc output bus, 14 input clock cycles later for the Db output bus and 14.5 input clock cycles later for the Da output bus.
+Data is acquired at both the rising and falling edges of CLK (pin 10) and the digital equivalent of that data is available at the digital outputs 13 input clock cycles later for the Dd output bus, 13.5 input clock cycles later for Dc output bus, 14 input clock cycles later for the Db output bus and 14.5 input clock cycles later for the Da output bus.
 See Table 1.
-There is an additional internal delay called t{OD} before the data is available at the outputs.
+There is an additional internal delay called $\rm t{OD}$ before the data is available at the outputs.
 See Figure 3 and Figure 4.

 The ADC083000 will convert as long as the input clock signal is present.
-The fully differential comparator design and the innovative design of the sample-and-hold amplifier, together with calibration, enables a very flat SINAD/ENOB response beyond 1.5 GHz.
+The fully differential comparator design and the innovative design of the sample-and-hold amplifier, together with calibration, enables very good SINAD/ENOB response beyond 1.5 GHz.
 The ADC083000 output data signaling is LVDS and the output format is offset binary.